Updated 10/23/2023 Competency-based assessments, or CBAs, are growing in popularity as employers...

 You and your staff have been working tirelessly to create great content that is relevant, fun, and shows how well your institution matches the needs of the prospective students you are trying to reach.

-You’ve done all the research, you are even working with a few marketing professionals to beautify your ads, their placement, and establishing calls-to-action that no prospect could resist.
-But leads just aren’t getting generated like you had hoped.
+You’ve done all the research, you are even working with a few marketing professionals to beautify your ads and their placement and establish calls-to-action that no prospect could resist.
+But leads just aren’t getting generated as you had hoped.
 Consider rethinking your landing page.